xdmushui/partner-center-sdk/develop/get-a-partner-usage-summary.md

 ms.localizationpriority: medium
 ---

-# Get a usage summary for all of a customer's subscriptions
+# Get a usage summary for a partner

 Applies to: